What’s new on Netflix in August 2020 – all the shows and movies coming soon - TheNewsTrace

 The Fall All three sequence of the hit crime drama starring Gillian Anderson and Jamie Dornan are coming on Netflix

-Friday Evening Dinner season 5 The fifth – and second most up-to-date – sequence of the common sitcom has been added
+Friday Evening Dinner season 5 The fifth – and second most up-to-date – sequence of the widespread sitcom has been added

 The Governor Nigerian political sequence will get its debut a month after initially deliberate

+Meet the Dad and mom season 1 Actuality sport present hosted by Alex Zane

-Nagi-Asu: a Lull in the Sea season 1 The primary sequence of the coming-of-age anime sequence about 5 associates who’ve sorted Manaka since they have been youngsters
+Nagi-Asu: a Lull in the Sea season 1 The primary sequence of the coming-of-age anime sequence about 5 buddies who’ve sorted Manaka since they have been kids

+The Subsequent Step season 6 Drama sequence following younger dancers at the Subsequent Step Dance Studio

+Operation Ouch!
+Medical doctors Chris and Xand van Tulleken hosts the CBBC medical sequence for youngsters

-Tremendous Monsters: the New Class Animated youngsters present a couple of group of preschool youngsters, whose mother and father are the world’s most well-known monsters
+Tremendous Monsters: the New Class Animated children present a few group of preschool children, whose mother and father are the world’s most well-known monsters

 Plus older movies arriving on, or returning to, the platform: